Table of Contents

 Decrease Your body temperature

-Interestingly, decreasing your body temperature before bed can help you fall asleep and wake up more easily.
+Interestingly, decreasing your body temperature before bed can help you fall asleep faster and wake up more easily.
 One way to do this is by following a cooling bedtime routine that will cool your body down.
 This might include taking a hot bath or shower before bed, wearing loose clothes to sleep in, or even sleeping naked.

 Treat Your Sleep Disorders